 To legally work in Hong Kong, you will need to apply for a Z Visa.
 The only requirements for the Visa are to have a Bachelor's degree in any subject and a TEFL certificate (or sometimes 2 years experience).
 Once you accept a job and sign a contract, your employer will help you process your Visa.
 You will need to send them the following documents:

 The school will then obtain an invitation and Foreign Expat Certificate which you will need to process the visa.
 Once they send those to you you can go to a Chinese Embassy or Consulate and process the visa.
 The visa issued is actually temporary but once you have you arrive in Hong Kong, you will have 30 days to convert it into a Residency Permit.

 The school year in Hong Kong starts in August or September with the first semester ending in January with a short break.
 The second semester starts in January and runs until June.
 Most schools will hire teachers before the semester starting 3 or 4 months before August and again before January so applying at those times will be the best.
 However, private language schools work on their own schedules and hire teachers throughout the year, so you can start applying to jobs whenever it's most convenient for you.

-Hong Kong is one of the most completive places to teach English.
-Many jobs can be found on our Hong Kong job board, but schools will favour candidates with advanced degrees, education or English related degrees, teaching certificates (TEFL, TESOL, CELTA), as well as experience when recruiting teachers.
+Hong Kong is one of the most competitive places to teach English.
+Many jobs can be found on our Hong Kong teaching jobs page, but schools will favour candidates with advanced degrees, education or English related degrees, teaching certificates (TEFL, TESOL, CELTA), as well as experience when recruiting teachers.
 Because of that, it's important to know how to send a successful application, so here are some tips: